pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool-operations/building-and-signing-tx.md

 Transactions vary in complexity, depending on their intended outcomes, but all transactions share a number of attributes:

 * Input - contains funds that are spent by the transaction.
 It is simply the output of an earlier transaction.
 A transaction can have multiple inputs.
-* Output - determine where the funds go to.
+* Output - determines where the funds go to.
 An output is given by a payment address and an amount.
 A transaction can have multiple outputs.
-* Payment address - an address that can receive payments, This is the only type of addresses that can be specified in a transaction output.
+* Payment address - an address that can receive payments.
+This is the only type of address that can be specified in a transaction output.
 * Payment and stake key pairs - sets of files containing a public verification key and a private signing key.
 * Time-to-live \(TTL\) - represents a slot, or deadline by which a transaction must be submitted.
 The TTL is an absolute slot number, rather than a relative one, which means that the --ttl value should be greater than the current slot number.
 A transaction becomes invalid once its ttl expires.